-Note: In the background, DriveLock BitLocker Management implements the integration by replacing protectors and taking over encryption algorithms.
+Ø Note: In the background, DriveLock BitLocker Management implements the integ- ration by replacing protectors and taking over encryption algorithms.

-3.9 Tracing BitLocker actions
+2.9 Tracing BitLocker actions

-In the DriveLock Operations Center (DOC), events can be used to track all BitLocker actions.
+In the DriveLock Operations Center (DOC), you can track all BitLocker actions with the help of the respective events.